ocaml/ocaml.org/data/pages/governance.md

 improvement or change to the Project.

-Contributors can interact with a Project via tools such as email lists, issue trackers, and wiki pages, for example.
-The main email list for OCaml.org is infrastructure@lists.ocaml.org and is open to all.
-Maintainers are free to direct discussion to their own dedicated mailing lists, as they feel appropriate.
+Contributors can interact with a Project via tools such as email lists, issue trackers, and wiki pages, for example. <s>The main email list for OCaml.org is infrastructure@lists.ocaml.org and is open to all.</s> Maintainers are free to direct discussion to their <s>own dedicated mailing lists</s>, as they feel appropriate.
 Those whose contributions become part of a public Git repository will be recognised in some form on a public website as thanks.